sqlhabit/sql-mdn-docs/pages/select.md

 slug: select
 type: statement
 name: SELECT
-title: SQL SELECT statement
+title: SELECT statement in SQL
 description: SQL SELECT - SELECT statement is used to fetch the data from a database table.
 SELECT statement returns a table that's also called a result set.
 keywords: SQL, SELECT
 ---

-# SELECT statement in SQL

 `SELECT` is a fundamental SQL command that is used to retrieve data from one or more tables in a database.
 It is one of the most commonly used commands in SQL for querying a database to fetch data that matches specific criteria.